charliegdev/waffle/README.md

 <!-- /TOC -->

-Waffle is a Kanban board web app, implemented as a client-side React-Redux application.
+**Waffle** is a Kanban board web app, implemented as a client-side React-Redux application.

-The application is still under active development; new functions are constantly being built.
+The application is still under active development; new functions are continually being built.

 ## Functionalities